kaylamarietorres/haystack_elasticsearch_ragbot/README.md

 Docker is a platform for developing, shipping, and running applications.
 It allows you to separate your applications from your infrastructure in order to deliver software quickly.
 In my opinion, it is one of the most important tools in software engineering.

 # Future Considerations
+Kibana is used for data visualization and it works well with elasticsearch.
+It allows users to create dashbords and perform data exploration.
+I could see it being used in the future with this app or similar ones.